-Further to the Federal Reserve Bank Tailoring Rules made effective December 31, 2019, DB USA now meets the definition of a Category III IHC and as a result DB USA will no longer be classified as an Advanced Approaches Bank.
-Additionally, as a Category III IHC banking organization, DB USA Corp may be required to meet the countercyclical capital buffer (CCyB) if deemed applicable by the Federal Reserve Board (FRB).
+Further to the Federal Reserve Bank Tailoring Rules made effective December 31, 2019, DB USA meets the definition of a Category III IHC.
+As a Category III IHC banking organization, DB USA Corp may be required to meet the countercyclical capital buffer (CCyB) if deemed applicable by the Federal Reserve Board (FRB).
 The CCyB is a macroprudential tool that can be used to increase the resilience of the financial system by raising capital requirements on internationally active banking organizations when there is an elevated risk of above-normal future losses and when the banking organizations for which capital requirements would be raised by the buffer are exposed to or are contributing to this elevated risk--either directly or indirectly.
 The CCyB could also help moderate fluctuations in the supply of credit.
 The CCyB is designed to be released when economic conditions deteriorate, in order to support lending and economic activity more broadly.

-For 2020, the FRB affirmed the CCyB at the current level of 0%.
+For 2021, the FRB affirmed the CCyB at the current level of 0%.
 In making this determination, the FRB followed the framework detailed in the FRB Board's policy statement for setting the CCyB for private-sector credit exposures located in the U.S. Any decisions by the FRB Board to increase the CCyB amount will generally be effective 12 months from the date of announcement with a cap at 2.5% of RWA.